giobin/RGGProlog/README.md

 # RGGProlog
-Prolog project from the course of Articial Intelligence.
+Prolog project for the course of Articial Intelligence.